Critical Illness Insurance

 To apply for coverage, an application with lifestyle, medical and family history questions is required.
 In addition, blood, urine, height and weight, may be needed depending on your age and amount of coverage applied for.

 Critical Illness can be issued many different ways, at many different premium costs.
-Coverage can be obtained for life, to age 75 or on a 10 year term basis, where premiums increase every 10 years.
+Coverage can be obtained for life, to age 75, or on a 10 or 20 year term basis.
 Lifetime coverage includes the option to limit premium payments to only 15 years, after which time the policy remains in force for life.

 Once the policy is issued, the premiums are guaranteed and remain level for the duration of the contract.
-Term 10 coverage increases every 10 years, however the renewal rates are outlined in the contract at time of issue and are guaranteed.
+Premiums for Term 10 and 20 coverage increase at the end of their term, however the renewal rates are outlined in the contract at time of issue and are guaranteed.

-It is possible to add an optional return of premium benefit in which all premiums, including the cost for the return of premium option, is returned if the policy is cancelled or terminates.
+It is possible to add an optional return of premium benefit in which all premiums are returned if the policy is cancelled or terminates.
 There are various return of premium options available such as:

 - Return of premium on death: Refunds 100% of premiums paid if you die before receiving the critical illness benefit.

 - Return of premium on expiry: Available on coverage to age 75.
-This refunds 100% of premiums paid when the policy expires at age 75, if the critical illness benefit has not been paid.
+This refunds 100% of premiums paid when the policy expires, if the critical illness benefit has not been paid.

 - Return of premium on early surrender: Available on coverage to age 75 and lifetime (T100).
 Refunds 100% of premiums paid if you choose to cancel your policy after it has been in force for 15 years and the critical illness benefit has not been paid.